vmkdaily/VMToolsOnline/README.md

 Download the module to the desired local directory and then import similar to:

 ```
-Import-Module c:\mods\VMToolsOnline
+Import-Module $HOME/Downloads/VMToolsOnline

 ```

 #### Included Function
-This module currently only includes one function, Get-VMToolsOnline.
+This module contains one function, `Get-VMToolsOnline`.
-The following is the related help output.
+The module structure is a convenience for those that prefer modules.
+If you want just the function, it is located in the `public` folder of the module.

+## Changelog
+version 0.1.0   - Initial release
+version 1.0.0.1 - Added handling for `Invoke-WebRequest` to `UseBasicParsing` by default when performing the lookup of versions available on vmware.com

+## help output

 ```
 NAME